JimDesu/basis-lang/spec.md

 ## Appendix B. Grammar (Concrete Syntax)

 This appendix specifies the concrete syntax of Basis in BNF-style productions.
 Terminal symbols are written in `code` font (matching the lexer's token output of Appendix A); non-terminal symbols are written in *italics*; alternatives are separated by `|`; `?` denotes optional; `*` denotes zero-or-more; `+` denotes one-or-more.
 The productions are organized to mirror the language's surface structure rather than to minimize the production count.

+**The productions in this appendix are descriptive, not implementation-ready.** They do not encode the indentation-sensitive structure of Basis, which is load-bearing for actually parsing source.
+A parser built directly from these productions without the indentation discipline (§2.8, §3.1, §4.5) will not be correct.
+The productions specify the *structure* the parser must recognize; the indentation-handling strategy is the implementation's concern.

 ### B.1 Source File